-Since the physico-chemical properties of pharmaceuticals are influenced by their solid-state forms, the crystallinity of an active ingredient has a profound impact on both processing behaviour (compressibility, compactibility and hygroscopicity) and the bioavailability of the active ingredient in the finished product.
+Since the physico-chemical properties of pharmaceuticals are influenced by their solid-state forms, the crystallinity of an active ingredient has a profound impact on both processing behavior (compressibility, compactibility and hygroscopicity) and the bioavailability of the active ingredient in the finished product.
 Due to its better stability, the desired solid-state form for an active pharmaceutical ingredient (API) is usually crystalline.
 However, the amorphous state is sometimes required to achieve sufficient efficacy for low soluble active ingredients.
 During the production or processing of pharmaceutical solids, certain procedures, such as milling, spray drying or lyophilization, can disrupt the crystalline structure and lead to the formation of amorphous regions.
 On the other hand, undesirable recrystallization can take place within amorphous formulations, driven by thermodynamic or physico-chemical factors.
-To establish the integrity of the finished product it is important, therefore, to be able to determine the existence and amount of amorphous material within a crystalline matrix, and crystalline material in an amorphous matrix.
+To establish the integrity of the finished product it is important, therefore, to be able to determine the existence and amount of amorphous material within a crystalline matrix or crystalline material in an amorphous matrix.
 XRPD is successfully used for the determination of crystallinity, both for small crystalline contents in an amorphous matrix and vice versa.
-An approximate LOQ of 1% wt is achievable for the quantitation of crystalline material in amorphous matrices.
-Note that, in some cases, the combination of XRPD with additional SAXS characterization may reveal important information about the mesostructure of an API, such as the value of a specific surface, with direct implications for its dissolution profile.
+An approximate LOQ of 1% wt is achievable for the quantification of crystalline material in amorphous matrices.
+Note that in some cases the combination of XRPD with additional SAXS characterization may reveal important information about the mesostructure of an API, such as the value of a specific surface, with direct implications for its dissolution profile.

 The Rietveld method is a full-pattern fitting method in which a calculated profile is fitted to a measured pattern by varying a range of crystallographic parameters.
 It is used for atomic structure refinement and for precise determination of the characteristics of a unit cell.
 The method derives crystallographic parameters, such as lattice constants, atom coordinates within the unit cell, site occupancy and preferred orientation.
 In addition, Rietveld refinement can be used to reveal the quantitative composition of multiphase mixtures.

-The XRPD pattern of a crystalline phase is directly related to its crystalline structure, and an XRPD pattern of a compound mixture is generally the sum of the XRPD patterns of the single compounds.
+The XRPD pattern of a crystalline phase is directly related to its crystalline structure, and an XRPD pattern of a compound mixture is generally the sum of the XRPD patterns of the seperate single compounds.
 XRPD pattern decomposition often serves as the preliminary step before the subsequent identification of unknown compounds in a mixture by comparison with the available databases.
 Phase analysis using XRPD is ideal for the analysis of polymorphic mixtures, investigations of phase transformations in compatibility studies, and optimization and quality control of the final formulation.
 In addition, XRPD full-pattern analysis allows for the (semi-)quantitative analysis of amorphous compounds in the formulation.